mhpaler/ets/README.md

 # Ethereum Tag Service

-Ethereum Tag Service, aka ETS, is the community-owned incentivized cross-chain content tagging protocol for the decentralized web.
+Ethereum Tag Service is the community-owned incentivized cross-chain content tagging protocol for the decentralized web.

 This repository uses Turborepo and [pnpm](https://pnpm.io/) as a package manager for the monorepo.